Efficient Video Transformers with Spatial-Temporal Token Selection: Related Work

-Over the past few years, there are extensive studies on video recognition investigating the use of convolutional neural networks~\cite{feichtenhofer2016convolutional,hara2018can,feichtenhofer2019slowfast} and transformer models~\cite{bertasius2021space, fan2021multiscale, liu2021video}.
-However, these models are usually computationally expensive, which spurs the development of efficient video recognition methods~\cite{yeung2016end,zolfaghari2018eco, wu2019adaframe, bhardwaj2019efficient, liu2020teinet} to speed up the inference time of video recognition.
-Several studies~\cite{zolfaghari2018eco, wu2018compressed, feichtenhofer2019slowfast, feichtenhofer2020x3d, kondratyuk2021movinets} explore designing lightweight models for video recognition by compressing 3D CNNs.
+Recently, a series of approaches~\cite{gberta_2021_ICML,fan2021multiscale,liu2021video,arnab2021vivit,gabeur2020multi,wang2021end,ryoo2021tokenlearner} explored the use of vision transformers in the video domain.
+TimeSformer~\cite{gberta_2021_ICML} adapts the standard transformer architecture to videos by concatenating the patches from different frames in the time dimension.
+MViT~\cite{fan2021multiscale} uses a hierarchical transformer architecture, which progressively expands the channel dimension and reduce the spatial resolution to extract the multiscale visual features for video recognition.
+VideoSwin~\cite{liu2021video} extends the window-based local self-attention~\cite{liu2021swin} to video modeling by incorporating the inductive bias of locality.
+These approaches typically split the input video into spatial-temporal tokens to learn temporal relationships.
+While offering decent results, video transformers are computationally expensive.
+This motivates us to explore spatial and temporal redundancies in videos for efficient video recognition. \\ \textbf{Efficient Video Recognition} Over the past few years, there are extensive studies on video recognition investigating the use of convolutional neural networks~\cite{feichtenhofer2016convolutional,hara2018can,feichtenhofer2019slowfast,xu2021sutd} and transformer models~\cite{gberta_2021_ICML,fan2021multiscale,liu2021video}.
+However, these models are usually computationally expensive, which spurs the development of efficient video recognition methods~\cite{yeung2016end,zolfaghari2018eco,wu2019adaframe,bhardwaj2019efficient,liu2020teinet,zheng2020dynamic,wang2021tdn,DBLP:journals/ijcv/WuLZXJD21} to speed up the inference time of video recognition.
+Several studies~\cite{zolfaghari2018eco,wu2018compressed,feichtenhofer2019slowfast,feichtenhofer2020x3d,kondratyuk2021movinets} explore designing lightweight models for video recognition by compressing 3D CNNs.
 Despite the significant memory footprint savings, they still need to attend to every temporal clip of the input video, thus bringing no gains in the computational complexity reduction.
-A few recent approaches~\cite{korbar2019scsampler, bhardwaj2019efficient, wu2019adaframe, wu2020dynamic}, on the other hand, propose to select the most salient temporal clips to input to backbone models for resource-efficient video recognition.
+A few recent approaches~\cite{korbar2019scsampler,bhardwaj2019efficient,wu2019adaframe,wu2020dynamic}, on the other hand, propose to select the most salient temporal clips to input to backbone models for resource-efficient video recognition.
 Unlike these approaches that focus on the acceleration of CNN-based video recognition models, to the best of our knowledge, we are the first to explore efficient recognition for video transformers.
+It is also worth pointing out that \system is orthogonal and complementary to recent approaches on designing efficient vision transformers~\cite{wang2020linformer,kitaev2020reformer}. \\ \textbf{Differentiable Token Selection} The decision of token selection is discrete, making it unsuitable for end-to-end training.
+To overcome this limitation, one solution is to resort Gumbel-Softmax trick~\cite{jang2016categorical} to decide whether each token should be pruned~\cite{pan2021iared,rao2021dynamicvit}.
+This however cannot explicitly control the number of preserved tokens during training, thus conflicting with the common hierarchical design of video transformers~\cite{fan2021multiscale,liu2021video,li2022uniformer}.
+Another way is to formulate the token selection as a ranking problem, in which the optimal-transport based methods~\cite{xie2020differentiable,cuturi2019differentiable} can be employed to match an auxiliary probability measure supported on increasing values.
+In this paper, we follow~\cite{cordonnier2021differentiable} to apply a perturbed maximum method, which is verified by~\cite{cordonnier2021differentiable} to outperform Sinkhorn operator~\cite{xie2020differentiable}.